 These experiences were humbling and opened my eyes to the condition people live in across the world and I believe my time abroad will make me a better dietitian (and human) for it.

-I get a lot of questions from students, friends, and travelers alike wondering how I found my international volunteer placements.
+I get a lot of questions from students, friends, and travelers alike wondering how to go about volunteering abroad.
 With so many opportunities–free and paid–it can be hard to know where to start.
 Below are some tips, tricks, and resources to get the ball rolling on your next adventure abroad.

 The idea of traveling to another country, living amongst its people, and giving your time can sound magical when you are at home but when all is said and done you find yourself in the middle of a foreign country without your usual comforts, it is not always easy.

 Even seasoned traveler can experience culture shock after spending weeks or months in one place and eating the same meals over and over again (rice and beans three meals a day for a month, anyone?).
 The novelty of a new place can–and will–rub off and you may begin asking yourself why you decided to come…or stay so long.
 This is a very normal process and it will pass, but it is important to be prepared for it before leaving.

 Be honest with yourself about what you want to do and why

 It is also important to remember to be culturally sensitive to the conditions you will be working and living in.
 You may become frustrated by the disorganization of projects and the lack of initiative to change.
 It is important to remember that unless you were asked to come on to a project to revamp it’s structure, there isn’t always much you can do to change the way things are run.